-The commercial success of our drug candidates and the ALIGN products depends upon their market acceptance among physicians, patients, healthcare providers and payors and the medical community.
+The commercial success of our drug candidates depends upon their market acceptance among physicians, patients, healthcare providers and payors and the medical community.

-If our drug candidates are approved, or approved in combination with another agent such as Dacogen[®] (decitabine) in SEAMLESS, by the FDA or by another regulatory authority, the resulting drugs, if any, must still gain market acceptance among physicians, healthcare providers and payors, patients and the medical community, as would our distribution partners' products, including Xclair[®] Cream, Numoisyn[®] Liquid and Numoisyn[®] Lozenges.
-The degree of market acceptance of any of our approved drugs or devices will depend on a variety of factors, including:
+If our drug candidates are approved, or approved in combination with another agent such as Dacogen® (decitabine) in SEAMLESS, by the FDA or by another regulatory authority, the resulting drugs, if any, must still gain market acceptance among physicians, healthcare providers and payors, patients and the medical community.
+The degree of market acceptance of any of our approved drugs will depend on a variety of factors, including:

-- \cdot timing of market introduction, number and clinical profile of competitive drugs; - our ability to provide acceptable evidence of safety and efficacy; - · relative convenience and ease of administration; - cost-effectiveness; - · availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payors; - prevalence and severity of adverse side effects; and - other potential advantages over alternative treatment methods.
+- · timing of market introduction, number and clinical profile of competitive drugs; - \cdot $\;$ our ability to provide acceptable evidence of safety and efficacy; - · relative convenience and ease of administration;

+- cost-effectiveness; - availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payors; - · prevalence and severity of adverse side effects; and - · other potential advantages over alternative treatment methods.